 This informs CopyStorm/Restore to avoid inserting or updating Account records.
 The application will still find candidate records — this is necessary because the Attachments to be restored reference Accounts.

-To restore a particular Attachment, constrain the search using SQL.
+To restore a particular Attachment, constrain the search using a filter.
 This is rarely necessary due to Attachments being largely static once attached to an object.

 CopyStorm/Restore will find the Accounts, decide nothing needs to change, and then restore the Attachments.